phillycommunitywireless/docs/docs/device-configs/configure-ap-mesh.md

 - Power and factory reset the Unifi AP AC Mesh
 - Connect the device to your computer, and make sure it has a route to the Internet
-- Identify AP's IP address and SSH to connect to the device
+- Identify AP's IP address and SSH to connect to the device: `ssh ubnt@192.168.1.20`
-- Inform the device of the URL of our Unifi controller
+- Inform the device of the URL of our Unifi controller: `sudo set-inform http://unifi.phillycommunitywireless.org:8080/inform`
 - Adopt the device via the controller interface
 - Configure the device and Update the device's firmware